 The foot operated parking brake is positioned below the lower left corner of the instrument panel.
-To apply the parking brake, firmly press the parking brake pedal fully.
-To release the parking brake, press the parking brake pedal a second time and let your foot up as you feel the brake disengage.
+To apply the park brake, firmly push the park brake pedal fully.
+To release the parking brake, press the park brake pedal a second time and let your foot up as you feel the brake disengage.